Submitty/Submitty/sysadmin_tools/nightly_db_backup/readme.txt

-Nightly Database Backup Python Script Readme, April 23 2018
+Nightly Database Backup Python Script Readme

 THIS SOFTWARE IS PROVIDED AS IS AND HAS NO GUARANTEE THAT IT IS SAFE OR COMPATIBLE WITH YOUR UNIVERSITY'S INFORMATION SYSTEMS.
 THIS IS ONLY A CODE